 The most valuable patent in Ms. Conway’s portfolio is US5652849A for an apparatus and method for remote control using a visual information stream.

-These are some of the female inventors from among numerous women who have contributed to the world of innovation.
+These are some female inventors from numerous women who have contributed to the world of innovation.
 These women are an inspiration for young girls around the world.
 Women continue to disrupt the patent industry and make life easier with their inventions.
 We at PQAI salute and celebrate all the female inventors around the world.